 Now is the Time to Start Your Continuing Education

-The training is self-paced and delivered to your computer, tablet, and smartphone.
+The online training is self-paced and delivered to your computer, tablet, and smartphone.
 The quizzes and exams are scored instantly, and you can take them as many times as necessary to pass.
 Plus, you can return to the training whenever it is convenient.
 The course progress bar tells you exactly where you left off.

 - Renew your license.
-We’ll direct you through the entire process.

 At BetterCE we provide more than the most convenient and affordable solution for insurance continuing education.
 Our agent support services are provided by experienced insurance licensing professionals who have helped thousands of agents easily navigate the insurance license renewal process.

 Have a question or need assistance?
 Phone 1-888-501-7330 for our customer care team.
 We also respond to email as well as via our Contact Form.
-On our contact page you can also sign up for convenient license renewal reminders.
+On our contact page, you can also sign up for convenient license renewal reminders.